Blinken arrives in Israel as US looks to renew cease-fire efforts after the killing of Hamas leader

-TEL AVIV, Israel (AP) — U.S. Secretary of State Antony Blinken arrived in Israel on Tuesday on his 11th visit to the region since the outbreak of the Israel-Hamas war.

-He is expected to meet with top officials as the United States looks to revive cease-fire efforts after the killing of top Hamas leader Yahya Sinwar, but so far none of the warring parties appear to be backing down on longstanding demands.
+TEL AVIV, Israel (AP) — Secretary of State Antony Blinken arrived in Israel on Tuesday on his 11th visit to the region since the outbreak of the Israel-Hamas war.
+The U.S. hopes to revive cease-fire efforts after the killing of top Hamas leader Yahya Sinwar, but so far all the warring parties appear to be digging in.

 Israel is still at war with Hamas more than a year after the militant group’s Oct.
 7 attack, and with Hezbollah in Lebanon, where it launched a ground invasion earlier this month.
 Israel is also expected to strike Iran after its ballistic missile attack on Oct.
 1.

+In a separate development, Lebanon’s Health Ministry said the death toll from an Israeli strike near one of Beirut’s main hospitals climbed to 13, with dozens more wounded.
+The airstrike late Monday hit buildings facing the main government hospital in the capital.
+The ministry said 57 others were wounded in the strike, including seven who were in critical condition.

-Blinken landed just hours after Hezbollah launched a barrage of rockets into central Israel, setting off air raid sirens in the country’s most populated areas but causing no apparent damage or injuries.
+Blinken landed just hours after Hezbollah launched a barrage of rockets into central Israel, setting off air raid sirens in the country’s most populated areas and its international airport, but causing no apparent damage or injuries.
 The Israeli military said it intercepted most of the five projectiles, with one landing in an open area.

-The military said another 15 projectiles were fired from Lebanon into northern Israel at around the same time.
+Another 15 projectiles were fired from Lebanon into northern Israel at around the same time, the military said.

+Blinken is expected to meet with Israeli Prime Minister Benjamin Netanyahu and other top officials.
+Following Israel, he's expected to visit a number of Arab countries, likely to include Jordan, Saudi Arabia, Qatar and the United Arab Emirates.

+“Secretary Blinken will discuss the importance of bringing the war in Gaza to an end, securing the release of all hostages, and alleviating the suffering of the Palestinian people,” State Department spokesman Matthew Miller said in a statement.

 The United States, Egypt and Qatar have brokered months of talks between Israel and Hamas, trying to strike a deal in which the militants would release dozens of hostages in return for an end to the war, a lasting cease-fire and the release of Palestinian prisoners.